Introduction

 Tools for historical research and inquiry

 When researchers study a topic in history, they must follow certain processes.
-In fact, when anyone studies something in detail, they take specific steps in order to properly look at what they are studying.
+In fact, when anyone studies something in detail, they take specific steps in order to properly explore what they are studying.

 Understanding the research and inquiry process will help you to become information literate.